Irish Cancer Society: Daffodil Day

 The largest single fund-raising activity of the Irish Cancer Society is the annual Daffodil Day.
 It is responsible for 20% of all income.
 The first Daffodil Day in Ireland was held in 1988 and was led by President of the Irish Cancer Society, Professor Austin Daragh and the CEO, Tom Hudson.
 Charles Cully had been President of the Society from 1984 to 1987 and he was inspired by the Canadian Daffodil Day.
 Daffodil Day has been held in Ireland every year since and it has become a major annual event.
 In 2008 approximately 4 million euro was collected.
 The Daffodil became the logo of the Irish Cancer Society in 2001 and has also become the Canadian Cancer Society logo.
 In effect it is becoming an international symbol for Cancer and Daffodil Days are now held in the US, Australia and other countries.
 It started in 1957 when a volunteer in Canada by the name of Fran Shannon, started selling Daffodils to collect money during a fundraising event for the CCS.

 Funding

 The Irish Cancer Society has several sources of income, with Daffodil day providing 20% of their funds as of 2013.
+In 2025, the charity has 21 charity shops throughout the country.

 The money raised by the Irish Cancer Society is spent on research, providing information, support and services, increasing cancer awareness, keeping cancer at the top of the Government agenda and funding fundraising events.